mariaeltsova/brismf/demo_results.md

 Text Mining-Collocations is ranked #1
 Data-Data Table is ranked #2
-Unsupervised-Hierarchical Clustering is ranked #3
+Model-Tree is ranked #3
-Model-Tree is ranked #4
+Unsupervised-Hierarchical Clustering is ranked #4
 Visualize-Box Plot is ranked #5
-Data-Datasets is ranked #6
+Visualize-Distributions is ranked #6
+Unsupervised-k-Means is ranked #7
-Visualize-Scatter Plot is ranked #7
+Visualize-Scatter Plot is ranked #8
+Text Mining-Concordance is ranked #9
-------- Model-Logistic Regression is ranked #8 in the reconstructed row.
+------- Model-Logistic Regression is ranked #10 in the reconstructed row.

 -----------